f-droid/fdroid-website/_docs/Reproducible_Builds.md

-seems very unlikely to be the case unless the exact same tool-chain is used, so I would imagine that unless the person building and signing the incoming binaries uses fdroidserver to build them, probably the exact same buildserver id, they will not match.
+seems very unlikely to be the case unless the exact same tool-chain is used, so I would imagine that unless the person building and signing the incoming binaries uses fdroidserver to build them, probably the exact same buildserver ID, they will not match.
 But at least we have the functionality to support that.)

 This procedures are implemented as part of `fdroid publish`.
 At the